cfindlayisme/systemd_games/README.md

+Oct 5, 2022: I now dockerize everything because I'm too darn lazy.
+This is no longer updated, but you can probably find start lines in my dockerfiles themselves per game

 Systemd files for various games installed into /opt/<gamename>.
 Put in /etc/systemd/system and run systemctl daemon-reload.

 Then service <gamename> start/stop or systemctl enable <gamename> to start at boot.